Azure/azure-functions-powershell-library/README.md

 [azure-functions-logo]: https://raw.githubusercontent.com/Azure/azure-functions-cli/master/src/Azure.Functions.Cli/npm/assets/azure-functions-logo-color-raster.png

-# Azure Functions PowerShell Libray
+# Azure Functions PowerShell Library

 > This repo has been populated by an initial template to help get you started.
 Please
 > make sure to update the content to build a great experience for community-building.